sundeepbassi/quizzy-movies/README.md

 ## 4. Future Features

+Possibility of creating a log in form for potential users with password access.

 ## 5. Typography and Colour Scheme

 Checked up on what font is used at the movies and trajan  was the top one developed by Adobe.